#24: Iker Lecuona: His father was his inspiration. Racing was in his DNA

 Q7 — Tell me what things about a team someone should look for?
 Or is it even possible to know before you start?

 The most important thing to Iker is that the team acts as a family.
-The more it acts as one, the more beneficial it is for the rider.
+The more it acts like one, the more beneficial it is for the rider.

-Q8 — With the knowledge you have know, what advice would you give to yourself 10 years ago?
+Q8 — With the knowledge, you have known, what advice would you give to yourself 10 years ago?

 You have to enjoy the sport.
 If you are happy on the bike, you’ll never be stopped from improving.
 Riding can be difficult, especially at the top level.
 If you don’t enjoy riding, you’ll never succeed.